 Childcare and School

-Most children in Denmark are enrolled in a day-care programme before they begin primary scholl.
+Most children in Denmark are enrolled in a daycare programme before they begin primary school.
 Children aged 0-3 go to nurseries and children aged 3-6 go to kindergarten.
 Children in Denmark start primary school the year they turn 6 years old.

-All day care institutions in Denmark have educated staff taking care of the children.
-Besides, all day care institutions in Denmark are obliged by law to carry out an educational corriculum.
-It means that all institutions have activities strengthening the children's social and language competences among others.
+All daycare institutions in Denmark have educated staff taking care of the children.
+Besides, all daycare institutions in Denmark are obliged by law to carry out an educational curriculum.
+It means that all institutions have activities which strengthens the children's social and language competences among other things.

 Childcare is financed partly by the parents, partly by the municipality.
 Prices differ depending on the municipality, the type of childcare, and the household income.